Carers handbook contents

 - Movement detection – Sensors are unobtrusive and may be mats on the floor or small pads attached to the wall.
 They detect movement within the home so you can have peace of mind that the person you care for is okay one example is Hive Link, a system developed in conjunction with Carers UK.

-- GPS trackers can prevent a person becoming lost so they can maintain their independence while relieving the carer from some anxiety.
+- GPS trackers can prevent a person becoming lost so they can maintain their independence while also giving the carer some reassurance.
 You can also have a location alarm on items such as your door keys to locate them if ever they are mislaid.

 - Auto Reminders can be triggered at particular times of the day or by a movement to remind people of an action to take e.g. to drink enough, take medication or to take door keys with them when they go out.
 Droplet and Ulla are two different examples of aids to remind a person to drink enough.